shaystevens/Wordle_AI/readme.md

 * `--start_word` (str) The starting word to use.
 If None, a default word will be chosen.
 Defaults to None.

 ## Algorithm
-This project uses letter frequency analysis along with weighting the index positions of the letter.
+This project uses letter frequency analysis along with weighing the index positions of the letter.

 ### Word Score formula
 $$